 2. Visual canvasses that display data back as art.
-This is a really fun method of keeping content feeling fresh.
-Data that your business generates daily — weather, traffic, building occupation, noise levels and just about any other data set that you can think of — can all feed regenerative motion visuals, bringing them to life and keeping things interesting for visitors for much longer.
+This is a really fun method of keeping signage content feeling fresh.
+Data that your business generates daily — weather, traffic, building occupation, noise levels, and just about any other data set that you can think of — can all feed regenerative motion visuals, bringing them to life and keeping things interesting for visitors for much longer.
 As we continue to see advances in AI, these concepts should continue to get much more interesting to experience.